The Correlation Between Autism and Sexuality and Gender

 Following the beat of your own drum is admirable; autistic individuals do this every day!
 Author Jaime Freed identifies that, “Individuals on the Autism spectrum tend to be less influenced by or responsive to societal expectations or constraints.”
 Evidently, a lack of influence may make autistic individuals stand out more.
 This isn’t a bad thing.
 Standing out and following one’s own interests is what leads to inventions and progress.
 What I mean by this is that challenging the status quo is what enables acceptance.
 In some countries, same-gender relationships are still illegal.
 Things are better, but still lacking, in America; 27 states have no laws against LBGTQIA+ discrimination.
 If our communities are more aware of our overlapping identities, we can push for identity acceptance in regions that reject us.
 Identity should be something that we are proud of.
 Identity is who we are.
 As an autistic advocate and someone who falls within the LBGTQIA+ community, advice I can offer to others who may be fearful, questioning, or resenting their identities is to be honest with yourself.
 There are people in your life who will accept you.
 Be honest with yourself about who these people are, and make an effort to communicate with them and build a support team for yourself.

 What does this information mean for autistic individuals?
-The data proves that the autistic community is a diverse group of individuals.
+The data shows that the autistic community is a diverse group of individuals.
 We can use this data to be more supportive of one another.
 No two people with autism are the same, and this data proves that we have the ability to express our identities and still have a community that accepts us.
 Having autism does not define us, and neither does sexuality and gender.
 We can use these parts of our collective identity to connect with others and be our own unique selves.
 As you continue to explore your identity, I encourage you to embrace those around you and encourage them to deviate from societal expectations.
 Let’s work together, and change society’s perception.

 Samantha Harker is a 17-year-old female advocate with autism.
 She has been attending college since age 14 and currently attends the University of Health Sciences and Pharmacy in St. Louis Missouri as well as Arizona State University under the SCAP scholarship.
 She is the recipient of the 2020 Schwallie Family Scholarship from OAR.
 She aspires to become a Neurologist or Neuroscientist and will graduate college in Spring 2022.
 She memorized 1,294 digits of pi in two days and plans to go for the national record.
 Samantha is writing her first novel and continues to narrate her experience with autism in overcoming trauma and reaching her goals.
 Visit Sammie’s website here and follow her on Instagram.